Dirty car injectors with carbon deposits that affect engine fuel consumption

 👉 Translated: Injectors get dirty earlier today than they did 10–15 years ago.

-• you will find out how much consumption really increases
+• how much consumption can really increase

 How injectors work (and why they affect fuel consumption)